-The Spec introduces this term VDLDocs (which as I said in the other email, was formerly PDLDocs), but
+The Spec introduces this term VDLDocs (which as I said in the other email, was formerly PDLDocs), but it also refers the reader to the TLDDocs.
+Should we just settle on VDLDocs as the standard term throughout the Spec?

-B.6.11.12.
+B.7.11.12.
 Typo in VDLDocs for f:event.